knobs-dev/indid-documentation/introduction/introduction.md

 ## Overview

-### What is Indid?
+### What is INDID?

-Indid is a Smart Wallet infrastructure that simplifies how developers and users interact with the blockchain.
+INDID is a Smart Wallet infrastructure that simplifies how developers and users interact with the blockchain.
 We leverage Account Abstraction (ERC‑4337) to offer a frictionless UX: you build with simple APIs/SDKs while we handle sponsorship, relaying, and wallet operations behind the scenes.

-### Why Indid?
+### Why INDID?

 - Complex UX with EOAs and raw transactions
 - Gas management and sponsorship add significant overhead
 - High technical barriers (key management, bundlers, relayers)

-Indid provides managed Bundlers and Paymasters, production APIs, and SDKs so you can ship gasless, secure, and user‑friendly web3 apps faster.
+INDID provides managed Bundlers and Paymasters, production APIs, and SDKs so you can ship gasless, secure, and user‑friendly web3 apps faster.

 ## Account Abstraction (ERC‑4337)